Quansight/Quansight-website/apps/labs/posts/python-abi-abi3t.md

  <figure style={{ textAlign: 'center' }}>
    <img
      src="/posts/python-abi-abi3t/cpython_runtime_diagram.png"
-     alt="A cartoon showing a Python script with NumPy code calling into a cloud representing the CPython interpreter runtime which in turn calls into a NumPy C extension." style={{position:'relative'}}
+     alt="A cartoon showing a terminal running Python code that calls NumPy, with an arrow into a box representing the CPython interpreter runtime, which in turn calls back and forth into a box of compiled functions implemented in C, C++, or Rust." style={{position:'relative'}}
    />
  </figure>